-Visual communication is the use of images, symbols, animation, video, and other visual elements to convey a message to the viewer.
-For example, whiteboard animations provide a captivating visual component to marketing messages that wouldn’t be as compelling otherwise.
-Animated video is yet another form of visual communication, in which the animations are essential to the verbal and textual aspects of the story.
+Visual communication is the use of images, symbols, animation, video, and other components of visual communication to convey a message to the viewer.
+For example, whiteboard animations provide a captivating component to marketing messages that wouldn’t be as compelling otherwise.
+Animated video is yet another element of visual communication, in which the animations are essential to the verbal and textual aspects of the story.

 The Difference Between Visual Communication and Design

 Design comprises only part of the broader discipline of visual communication.
 Designers typically use elements of visual communication to create designs that deliver messages to the target audience.
 Visual design focuses mainly on the technical and creative aspects, such as the hierarchy, grouping, and sequence of visual elements.
 Visual communications, on the other hand, concerns itself with the bigger picture, utilizing other processes and methods to deliver the intended message more effectively.

 Use these elements to create powerful and compelling visual content to drive visual communication that can transform your business.